Sowing Seeds of Change: The Resilience Journey of Jali and Agnes

 With the project's support, Jali and Agnes embarked on a journey to enhance their coffee farm, expanding it from 2 acres to 2.5 acres.
 They replaced unproductive old coffee trees with trees of an improved variety and started implementing Good Agricultural Practices which boosted their annual coffee production from 60-80 kg parchment to 180 kg during the 2022/23 season.
 Their production is still low because they are rejuvenating their coffee field.
 However, they are expecting their coffee production to increase to 360 kg by 2025.
 Despite market challenges affecting coffee prices, their annual household income from coffee surged from less than 118 USD to 298 USD annually.

-"Our partnership is not just about sharing tasks – it's about sharing dreams.
+"Our relationship is not just about sharing tasks – it's about sharing dreams.
 The ICP project has not only transformed our farm but also strengthened our bond as a family.
 Together, we've proven that traditional roles can evolve, and our community is witnessing positive change."

 Following the project's comprehensive training, the couple diversified their income streams by investing in livestock, including goats and cows.
 They ventured into retail businesses, strategically purchasing and selling avocados and fish.
 This diversified approach not only bolstered their income but also enhanced the resilience of their household economy.